“Everyone is busy selling”

 As this point, I began to suspect that the staff member I was talking to was the sales manager for the store.
 Looking back now it was obvious.
 I mean, all the clues were there for me to see:

-He didn’t want to talk to such lowly people as actual clients.
-After all, he was far too important for that
+He didn’t want to talk to an actual customer.
+After all, he was far too important for that,

 And so, being the patient guy I am I waited.
 And waited.